 - Emergency response to the Ebola outbreak: Mobilizing community leaders to teach two million people how to protect themselves from Ebola with lifesaving hygiene and Ebola prevention lessons.
 Setting up hand-washing stations and providing accurate, trusted information through mass media, posters, text messages and community meetings.

 Other program activities have been reoriented to direct all efforts to the Ebola response.

 - Agriculture & food: Connected farmers to markets for high-value agricultural products like rubber, cocoa, palm oil and vegetables.

-- Children & youth: Empowering young people to participate in their communities through civil society organizations and social skills training
+- Children & youth: Empowered young people to participate in their communities through civil society organizations and social skills training.

-- Economic opportunity: Connecting youth with apprenticeships and financial training and supporting entrepreneurship with business education and small-business loans
+- Economic opportunity: Connected youth with apprenticeships and financial training and supporting entrepreneurship with business education and small-business loans.

 All stories about Liberia